Best for building a credit mix

 -

-It’s possible to owe both credit card and credit-builder loan interest simultaneously, eating into this product's affordability.
+It’s possible to simultaneously owe both credit card and credit-builder loan interest, limiting this product's affordability.

 -

-The card’s $25 annual fee adds another cost that could be difficult for credit builders or rebuilders to shoulder.
+The card’s ongoing annual fee adds another cost that could be difficult for credit builders or rebuilders to shoulder.

-How the Self – Credit Builder Account with Secured Visa® Credit Card works
+How the secured Self Visa® Credit Card works

-Self’s Credit Builder Account is similar to a credit-builder loan — it’s a loan that Self holds in a certificate of deposit (CD) account, which accountholders pay off in fixed, monthly installments.
-You apply for the account with Self, choose a pay-off plan at varying interest rates, and pay the upfront (non refundable) administration fee.
-Then, you start making payments, plus interest and fees, for 24 months until you pay off the amount.
+While customers can be eligible for the secured Self Visa with a minimum $100 deposit, you can also use a Credit Builder Account to be eligible for the card.
+This account is similar to a credit-builder loan, and Self holds it in a certificate of deposit (CD) account, which accountholders pay off in fixed, monthly installments.
+You apply for the account with Self and choose a pay-off plan at varying interest rates.
+Then, you start making payments, plus applicable interest and fees, for 24 months until you pay off the amount.

-Why you might want the Self – Credit Builder Account with Secured Visa® Credit Card
+Why you might want the secured Self Visa

-This card and credit builder loan combo can be great if you’re building credit and want to speed up the process.
-You may be able to boost your score because the Self — Credit Builder Account with Secured Visa expands your credit mix.
+This card and credit builder loan combo can be great if you want to start building credit but want to forgo the security deposit or hard credit inquiry.
+You may be able to boost your score because the secured Self Visa provides a unique approach to credit building that traditional cards can’t match.

 Credit-building features: Improve your credit mix without a hard pull